batcity/go-blogging-api/README.md

 grpcurl -plaintext -format text -d 'postID: <postID>' localhost:50051 bloggingapi.bloggingapi.ReadBlog
 ```

-3. You can Update a blog post using the following command:
+3. You can update a blog post using the following command:

 ```
 grpcurl -plaintext -d '{